Maximum alert: they announce the worst news for Montoya after losing ‘Supervivientes’

 Montoya faces a harsh reality after his time on Supervivientes

 In addition to the disappointment he feels toward Anita Williams, Montoya is also disappointed with the organization of Supervivientes itself.
-As Carmen Borrego, who has shown her support, explained, "when you go up so high, the fall is complicated."
+According to Carmen Borrego, who has shown her support, "when someone rises so high, the fall is complicated."
 This phrase accurately reflects the emotional shock Montoya is experiencing after going through so many intense emotions during the contest.

 Ultimately, Montoya is going through one of the most difficult moments of his life after his time on the program.
-The media pressure, the conflict with other participants, and the lack of public support have negatively influenced his mood.
+Media pressure, conflict with other participants, and the lack of public support have negatively influenced his mood.
 For now, his priority is to heal and distance himself from the external noise in order to try to recover in private.